MrQR-me/docs/index.md

 * Building management, recording inspections & teats
 * Recording Safety inspections,
 * Recording training records and other information
-* Providing achinery and plant information
+* Providing machinery and plant information
 * Recording maintenance records and event logs
-* recording electrical safety inspections & test the list is unlimited
+* Recording electrical safety inspections & test the list is unlimited

 For additional security you can lock your registers and only allow pre-invited or approved **MrQR**{: .text-purple-000 } users access to your forms.

 The data you collect can be viewed and printed from the **MrQR**{: .text-purple-000 } platform or exported in a spreadsheet format.

-Every registered **MrQR**{: .text-purple-000 } user has there own user account with a personal site and *their own personal profile which can include Training and Equipment records which can be used for auto completion of forms on any
+Every registered **MrQR**{: .text-purple-000 } user has their own user account with a personal site and *their own personal profile which can include Training and Equipment records which can be used for auto completion of forms on any
 **MrQR**{: .text-purple-000 } Site.

-_*additional paid subscriptions required that include full profile and the MrQR Form Builder Function._
+_*additional paid subscriptions required._

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }